ldunh/MicrosoftDevOps.github.io/_posts/2016-04-05-newmarket.md

 ###Continuous Integration and Automated Testing with TFS 2015

-NewMarket had recently upgraded their TFS 2012 server to TFS 2015, but had no plans on using the build system.
+NewMarket had recently upgraded their TFS 2012 server to TFS 2015, but had no plans to use the build system.
-The first part of the Hackfest implemented a new build definition with a continuous integration (CI) trigger.
-The build would run every time a check in occurred from a developer and compile the code with MSBuild.
+The first part of the Hackfest implemented a new build definition with a Continuous Integration (CI) trigger.
+The build would run every time a developer checked in code and it would compile the code with MSBuild.

-The continuous integration build process included the following steps:
+The Continuous Integration build process included the following steps:

 - Compile the code
 - Run unit tests against the code
-- Produce the *ApplicationCode* package.
+- Produce the *ApplicationCode* package
-- Produce the *DeploymentScripts* package (from a folder within the repo).
+- Produce the *DeploymentScripts* package (from a folder within the repo)

-UPDATE: add screenshot
+**UPDATE: add screenshot**

-By enabling this build definition, the bottleneck for waiting for manual builds was eliminated.
+Enabling this build definition eliminated the bottleneck of waiting for manual builds.
 They removed the custom-built website running on a VM for developers to request a new build and replaced that with simply being able to access the TFS build service website.
 Developers also received immediate feedback from the automated builds if their changes broke the build and were able to address the issues quickly without reacquiring context a week later.
 This was important for NewMarket to better embrace DevOps practices with agility.

 Next, the automated tests that were typically run by QA later in the process were introduced as Visual Studio Test tasks in automated builds.
-The shorter tests (such as unit tests and a smaller list of feature tests) were added into the continuous integration build, and the longer tests were added into a scheduled nightly build.
-Previously, a manual process by quality assurance was involved to categorize tests, but NewMarket could categorize in test classes and test methods and include that as part of the build definition and quality of the build.
+The shorter tests (such as unit tests and a smaller list of feature tests) were added into the Continuous Integration build, and the longer tests were added into a scheduled nightly build.
+Previously, a manual process by QA was involved to categorize tests, but NewMarket could categorize in test classes and test methods and include that as part of the build definition and quality of the build.

-UPDATE: add screenshot
+**UPDATE: add screenshot**

-By running tests earlier in the development process with the builds, NewMarket was able to identify defects and bugs earlier in the process, remove the two-week regression cycle, and ultimately lead to a better product to customers.
+By running tests earlier in the development process with the builds, NewMarket was able to identify defects and bugs sooner, remove the two-week regression cycle, and ultimately provide a better product to customers.

+**Laurie to David: In the above sentence, are they providing a better product, or getting the product out quicker? (or maybe both)**

-###Configuration as Code with Powershell DSC
+###Configuration as Code with PowerShell DSC

 NewMarket created a PowerShell DSC script to configure the virtual machine dependencies and install the build.
 This helped to eliminate the delay of a release engineer to manually click through a GUI InstallShield wizard to do the same steps.